Keaton-Nordby/Keaton-Nordby/README.md

 PrepPal: Job interview prep platform with Next.js and Firebase

 🎯 Goal
-I aim to create high-performance, user-friendly solutions that tackle real-world problems.
+I aim to create high-performance, user-friendly solutions that tackle real-world problems and improve user experience.
+Always looking to learn and grow through new challenges and technologies.

 📬 Contact
 📧 keatonnordby4@gmail.com | 🔗 LinkedIn | 👨‍💻 GitHub